-The monkeypox virus is a naturally occurring relative of variola, which is found in Africa.
+The monkeypox virus, which is found in Africa, is a naturally occurring relative of variola.
 The first case of human monkeypox was identified in 1970, but fewer than 400 cases have been diagnosed since.
 Some concern exists that monkeypox may be weaponized, however, human monkeypox is not as potent as smallpox.
 Pneumonia due to monkeypox may cause death in about half of people who develop it.

 The arboviral encephalitides with high fatality rates include Venezuelan equine encephalitis (VEE) virus, western equine encephalitis (WEE) virus, and eastern equine encephalitis (EEE) virus.
 They are members of the Alphavirus genus and are regularly associated with encephalitis.
 These viruses were recovered from horses during the 1930s.
 VEE was isolated in the Guajira peninsula of Venezuela in 1930, WEE in the San Joaquin Valley of California in 1930, and EEE in Virginia and New Jersey in 1933.
 A more common, but milder arboviral disease, is West Nile, which is caused by a flavivirus.

 Although natural infections with these viruses occur following bites from mosquitoes, the viruses are also highly infectious when spread through the air.
 If intentionally released as a small particle aerosol, this virus may be expected to infect a high percentage of people exposed within a few miles.

 VEE virus has the capacity to produce epidemics.
 Outcomes are significantly worse for the very young and the very old.
 Up to 35% of people infected may die.
 WEE and EEE typically produce less severe and widespread disease but are associated with death rates as high as 50%-75% in those with severe illness.

 Signs and Symptoms